 which is perturbed by a time-dependent external potential of the form

-We employed exactly the same computational strategy as in the main text, adopting the same approximation for the Hxc potential in the self-consistent solution of the KS equations, as well as for the kernel entering the response formalism.
-Benchmarks were performed in both the canonical and grand-canonical ensembles.
-As expected, owing to the finite size of the system (only two sites), small but appreciable differences arise between the two statistical ensembles.
+The same computational protocol as in the main text is employed, adopting identical approximations for the Hxc potential in the self-consistent solution of the KS equations and for the kernel entering the response formalism.
+Calculations are performed in both the canonical and grand-canonical ensembles.
+As expected for a system of only two sites, small but non-negligible differences arise between the two statistical ensembles.

-In both ensembles, the overall agreement between the exact and thermal LR-TDDFT results is qualitatively and quantitatively very good, as shown in Figs.~\ref{fig:dimer-canonical} and~\ref{fig:dimer-grandcanonical}.
-This confirms the reliability of the approach in describing nonequilibrium thermodynamics even in strongly correlated regimes.
-Nevertheless, to further improve the level of approximation, one should go beyond the adiabatic local-density assumption and incorporate an explicit frequency dependence into the Hxc kernel.
-Such an extension would enable the framework to capture the full spectrum of many-body excitations and dynamical correlations beyond the local and static limits.
+In both ensembles, the agreement between the exact and thermal LR-TDDFT results is very good at both qualitative and quantitative levels, as shown in Figs.~\ref{fig:dimer-canonical} and~\ref{fig:dimer-grandcanonical}.
+This indicates that the approach captures the essential features of the nonequilibrium thermodynamic response even in strongly correlated regimes.
+Further improvements in accuracy would require going beyond the adiabatic local-density approximation by incorporating an explicit frequency dependence in the Hxc kernel.
+Such an extension would allow the framework to capture dynamical correlations and a broader spectrum of many-body excitations beyond the local and static limits.
 While the present treatment already enables the description of quantum phase transitions in the present case, an explicit frequency dependence in the Hxc kernel is indeed expected to be important in the vicinity of phase transitions, where enhanced fluctuations and nonlocal dynamical effects play a central role.